How the System Works

 • Newspaper and inserts: All newspaper and inserts that come with the paper may be included.
 Newspaper should be clean and dry.
 Do not bundle and tie paper.

-• Junk mail: Accounting paper, adding machine paper tape, computer printouts, copy paper (all colors), typing paper, letterhead, stationery, post-it notes, note paper, NCR paper, legal pad paper, greeting cards, manila file folders, paperback books, brown paper bags and envelopes.
+• Junk mail: Accounting paper, adding machine paper tape, computer printouts, copy paper (all colors), typing paper, letterhead, stationery, post-it notes, note paper, NCR paper, legal pad paper, greeting cards, manila file folders, paperback books, brown paper bags and envelopes (windows removed).
 Unacceptable: Hard cover books, gift wrapping paper, paper towels, tissue, paper napkins, used paper or styrofoam plates, waxed paper, styrofoam, bubble wrap, diapers, cigarette butts, construction paper, blueprints, pendaflex folders and carbon paper.

 • Magazines, catalogs and telephone books

 • Corrugated cardboard: Cut into 18” x 18” pieces or smaller.
 Larger pieces of cardboard may become lodged inside the cart causing the cart not to empty completely when tipped.
 Unacceptable: No delivery pizza boxes or corrugated cardboard contaminated with grease or food substances.

 • Boxboard: Cereal, cake and cracker boxes, shoe boxes, pop and beer cases, paper milk cartons, juice boxes, broth and other paper cartons.
 Unacceptable: Ice cream cartons and boxboard contaminated with grease or food substances.

 • Shredded paper: Must be in a closed paper bag.